3 Ways To Improve Your Website For Better Conversions

 Here are two great examples to give you an idea of how different industries tackle this problem:

-Coschedule offers blog editing and scheduling software for WordPress and their focus is on getting people to sign up for their product.
-So their menu is limited to the areas their potential customers care most about.
+Coschedule offers blog editing and scheduling software for WordPress, focusing on getting people to sign up for their product.
+So, their menu is limited to the areas their potential customers care most about.

-You can even see their blog (which is great by the way) on the menu.
+You can even see their blog (which is excellent, by the way) on the menu.
 They are laser-focused on their business goals!

-Chris Drucker is a popular entrepreneur in the marketing space and has a number of areas of his business that he focuses on.
-These include his podcast, speaking engagements as well as giving access to his private membership.
-And as you can see, they are all focused-on in the menu (as well as his contact, about and blog).
+Chris Drucker is a famous marketing entrepreneur with some areas of his business that he focuses on.
+These include his podcast, speaking engagements, and giving access to his private membership.
+As you can see, they are all focused on the menu (as well as his contact, about, and blog).

-Action Steps: Take a look at your menu, see what is there that could be out, and focus on the most important elements.
-The things that move your visitors closer to buying.
-Now you have a number of ideas of things that could be upon your website.
+Action Steps: Look at your menu, see what could be improved, and focus on the most important elements—the things that move your visitors closer to buying.
+Now, you have a number of ideas about what could be improved on your website.
 Take a little time to review and improve your website every month.

 Review all of the following to improve the website for better conversions

-- Your homepage – taking into account your main business goals
+- Your homepage – taking into account your primary business goals

 - How easy it is to contact your business – add where appropriate

-- How focused your menu is – adjust according to most useful pages
+- How focused your menu is – adjust according to the most useful pages

-It will lead to more customers, in the end, I can assure you of that.
+It will lead to more customers, and I can assure you of that.